jakblak/ng4_CRUD/README.md

-## Starting Point for Developing Angular Apps
+## CRUD Example Project  -  FINISHED

 ### Running the Project
 1) Open a command prompt in the project's root directory